Living in Free Union, VA | Toby Beavers Realtor Guide

 Nearby trails and public recreation areas in the greater Albemarle region expand options for hiking, birding, and equestrian sport.

-Wineries, vineyards and agritourism
+Wineries, vineyards, and agritourism

 The Monticello Wine Trail and its nearby members are easy drives and include a range of tasting experiences from small boutique vineyards to larger established wineries.

-Many weekends you will find wine and food events that highlight local agriculture.
+On many weekends, you will find wine and food events that highlight local agriculture.

 Wineries are a strong amenity for social life and weekend entertainment in this part of Virginia.

-Free Union Farms and Free Union land for sale
+Free Union Farms and Free Union Land for Sale

 Free Union attracts buyers who want working farms, small hobby farms, or raw land for future homes.

-Farms for sale in Free Union VA range from small acreage properties to larger tracts with pasture, outbuildings, and sometimes tenant homes.
+Farms for sale in Free Union, VA, range from small acreage properties to larger tracts with pasture, outbuildings, and sometimes tenant homes.

 Land buyers must consider zoning, well and septic requirements, and protective covenants where they exist.